AngleProtocol/angle-docs/governance/veangle/interest.md

 In practice, the redistribution of interest to veANGLE token holder is currently at 50%.
 Here is how it is happening:

 - 50% of all interest generated are converted to USDC.
-For instance, interest accumulated under the form of FEI, FRAX, DAI, and ETH are swapped to USDC.
 - The USDC are deposited into the protocol against sanUSDC_EUR.
 - The sanUSDC_EUR are then redeemable by veANGLE holders according to the distribution detailed below.

 ### ⏲️ Timeline

-Fees are going to be distributed weekly.
+Fees are distributed weekly.
 The proportional amount of fees that each user is to receive is calculated based on their veANGLE balance relative to the total veANGLE supply.

 This amount is calculated at the start of the week.
 The actual distribution occurs at the end of the week based on the fees that were collected.
 As such, users that create a new vote-lock should expect to receive their first fee payout at the end of the following epoch week.